 A variety of formal assessments will be used to identify need.
-These may typically include Year 6 SATS tests, Cognitive Ability Tests, Baseline Tests done on transfer from Primary School, Word Reading, Spelling and Comprehension Tests, Dyslexia Screening Tests, Scotopic Sensitivity Testing, Access Arrangements Tests and reports from Specialist Outside Agencies.
+These may typically include Year 6 SATS tests, Cognitive Ability Tests, Baseline Tests done on transfer from Primary School, Word Reading, Spelling and Comprehension Tests, Dyslexia Screening Tests, Scotopic Sensitivity Testing, Access Arrangements

+SEND support SEND+ (for data purposes only)

+Despite high quality teaching targeted at areas of weakness:

+- The pupil is failing to make progress similar to that of their peers starting from the same baseline - Progress is lower than made previously - The attainment gap is not closing between the child and their peers

+When a child continues to make little or no progress despite well-founded support the school should consider involving specialists.

-SEND+ SEND support EHCP/ST (for data purposes only) A child continues to make little or no Despite high quality teaching progress despite advice and support from When a child continues to targeted at areas of weakness: specialists.
-Taking advice from the local make little or no progress The pupil is failing to make authority and from specialists the decision despite well-founded progress similar to that of is made to refer to the local authority for a support the school should their peers starting from the statutory assessment (anyone can apply to consider involving same baseline LA for an assessment). specialists.
-Progress is lower than made previously This statutory assessment should follow on The attainment gap is not from planning already undertaken with closing between the child parents and young people in conjunction and their peers with their setting and specialists.
+A child continues to make little or no progress despite advice and support from specialists.
+Taking advice from the local authority and from specialists the decision is made to refer to the local authority for a statutory assessment (anyone can apply to LA for an assessment).

+This statutory assessment should follow on from planning already undertaken with parents and young people in conjunction with their setting and specialists.